-- is at least sixteen years of age (unless your diocese has established a different age) - has been confirmed and has received the Eucharist - is a practicing Catholic in good standing with the Church person can't come, he or she might still be a good sponsor.
+- is at least sixteen years of age (unless your diocese has established a different age) - has been confirmed and has received the Eucharist - is a practicing Catholic in good standing with the Church still be a good sponsor.
 Check with your leader or catechist about this.)